Nomenclature changes to part 202 appear at 76 FR 27898, May 13, 2011.

 (A) Two sets of precise instructions for displaying the image fixed in the hologram; and

-(B) Two sets of identifying material in compliance with §202.21 of these regulations and clearly showing the displayed image.
+(B) Two sets of identifying material in compliance with § 202.21 and clearly showing the displayed image.

-(v) In the case of a musical composition published in copies only, or in both copies and phonorecords, if the only publication of copies in the United States took place by rental, lease, or lending, the deposit of one complete copy of the best edition will suffice in lieu of the two copies required by paragraph (d)(1) of this section.
+(v) In the case of a musical composition published solely in copies, or in both copies and phonorecords, the deposit of one complete copy of the best edition will suffice in lieu of the two copies required by paragraph (d)(1) of this section.

 (vii) In the case of published computer programs and published computerized information works, such as statistical compendia, serials, and reference works that are not copy-protected, the deposit of one complete copy of the best edition as specified in the current Library of Congress Best Edition Statement will suffice in lieu of the two copies required by paragraph (d)(1) of this section.
 If the works are copy-protected, two copies of the best edition are required.